hpowers/AngularChat/README.md

 v 0.1 - some basic features

 The basic features are working.
 Now it's time to clean it up and add tests.

-There are a number of hacks that need to be refactored to be more angulary.
+App organization based on [https://github.com/angular/angular-seed](https://github.com/angular/angular-seed)

 You should be able to run it locally with
 * npm i